capacitor-community/generic-oauth2/README.md

 That flow should only be used on the backend (server).

-But it is possible to use this plugin as part of that server side implementation by using `authorizationCodeOnly=true` and `responseType="code", so you get the authorization code for the server side steps.
+But it is possible to use this plugin as part of that server side implementation by using `authorizationCodeOnly=true` and `responseType="code"`, so you get the authorization code for the server side steps.

 ## Installation